 Thousands of furnished rentals to book online

 Continental Europe has its very own San Francisco: Lisbon.
 Nestled on the Atlantic coast and with an enviable climate, this urban oasis attracts travellers from all around the globe.
 Here, life always seems sweeter and lunches longer than usual.
-In Lisbon apartments for rent are in high demand, but Nestpick has a huge range to choose from and booking one is as simple as a few clicks.
-Whether you are interested in rooms for rent in Lisbon, or fully furnished flats for rent here, Nestpick has the widest selection for you!

 The district Santa Maria Maior, which consists of the Chiado, Castelo and Mouraia neighbourhoods, is an elegant and upscale district of Lisbon.
 Here you can find renovated Lisbon apartments for rent long term that are beautifully designed, clean, modern and spacious.
 Santa Maria Maior de Lisboa, built in 1147, is one the oldest cathedrals in Lisbon.
 This church survived several earthquakes and is a mixture of Romanesque, Gothic and modern architecture.
 The district also has several museums, theatres and upscale restaurants, which make this neighbourhood a distinct blend of old and modern culture.

 Misericordia and the neighbouring Bairro Alto are two of the most beloved quarters of Lisbon.
 Misericordia derives its name from the word for “mercy” and narrow, winding streets are the norm here.
 The area is home to small businesses, charming gallery cafés, small artistic local theatres and plenty of cobblestones.
 A truly unique mix of the city vibe and quieter village life, Misericordia has many available residential spaces that rest right above cafés and family-owned bookstores - apartments for rent in Lisbon don't come any cuter.